James G. Blaine: Pacific diplomacy

 Blaine and Harrison wished to see American power and trade expanded across the Pacific and were especially interested in securing rights to harbors in Pearl Harbor, Hawaii, and Pago Pago, Samoa.
 When Blaine entered office, the United States, Great Britain, and the German Empire were disputing their respective rights in Samoa.
 Thomas F. Bayard, Blaine's predecessor, had accepted an invitation to a three-party conference in Berlin aimed at resolving the dispute, and Blaine appointed American representatives to attend.
 The result was a treaty that created a condominium among the three powers, allowing all of them access to the harbor.

 In Hawaii, Blaine worked to bind the kingdom more closely to the United States and to avoid its becoming a British protectorate.
 When the McKinley Tariff of 1890 eliminated the duty on sugar, Hawaiian sugar-growers looked for a way to retain their once-exclusive access to the American market.
-The Hawaiian minister to the United States, Henry A. P. Carter, tried to arrange for Hawaii have complete trade reciprocity with the United States, but Blaine proposed instead that Hawaii become an American protectorate; Carter favored the idea, but the Hawaiian king, Kalākaua, rejected the infringement on his sovereignty.
+The Hawaiian minister to the United States, Henry A. P. Carter, tried to arrange for Hawaii to have complete trade reciprocity with the United States, but Blaine proposed instead that Hawaii become an American protectorate; Carter favored the idea, but the Hawaiian king, Kalākaua, rejected the infringement on his sovereignty.
 Blaine next procured the appointment of his former newspaper colleague John L. Stevens as minister to Hawaii.
 Stevens had long believed that the United States should annex Hawaii, and as minister he co-operated with Americans living in Hawaii in their efforts to bring about annexation.
 Their efforts ultimately culminated in a coup d'état against Kalākaua's successor, Liliuokalani, in 1893.
 Blaine's precise involvement is undocumented, but the results of Stevens' diplomacy were in accord with his ambitions for American power in the region.
 The new government petitioned the United States for annexation, but by that time Blaine was no longer in office.